spitschan/ShapeToolbox/doc/source/models.rst

 surface to be modeled.
 More information about vertex normals (the normal vector of the surface-to-be-approximated at that point) and texture coordinates can be defined to improve the rendering of the model.
-The model is often saved in a text file.
-This first step is the one |toolbox| can be used for.
+The model is often saved in a text file.  **This first step is the one ShapeToolbox can be used for.**

 The next step is to define material properties for the model.
 These are usually defined in a separate file.
 Material properties include